ThemeZee/donovan/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Donovan is a flexible yet easy to use blogging theme with a clean and modern design.
+Donovan is a flexible, yet easy-to-use blogging theme with a clean and modern design.

 == Description ==

-Donovan is a flexible yet easy to use blogging theme with a clean and modern design.
-It features an elegant mobile first design, three different blog layouts and extensive post settings.
-Donovan is perfect for your personal blog or any content focused website.
+Donovan is a flexible, yet easy-to-use blogging theme with a clean and modern design.
+It features an elegant mobile-first design, three different blog layouts and extensive post settings.
+Donovan is perfect for your personal blog or for any content-focused website.

 For more information about Donovan please go to https://themezee.com/themes/donovan/